fjrojas-math/opencode/scripts/README.md

 # Copilot Token Flow Scripts

-Este directorio contiene dos scripts para obtener y refrescar el token de GitHub Copilot de forma sencilla y compatible con Linux:
+This directory contains two scripts to easily obtain and refresh your GitHub Copilot token on Linux:

-- `copilot_token_flow.sh` (Bash, compatible con bash y zsh)
+- `copilot_token_flow.sh` (Bash, compatible with bash and zsh)
-- `copilot_token_flow.py` (Python 3, sin dependencias externas)
+- `copilot_token_flow.py` (Python 3, no external dependencies)

 ---

-## Uso rápido (refresco automático)
+## Quick usage (automatic refresh)

-Si ya tienes un access token de GitHub Copilot, simplemente exporta la variable y ejecuta el script:
+If you already have a GitHub Copilot access token, simply export the variable and run the script:

 ### Bash